zyjames/addressbook-level1/README.md

 > Shows a list of persons, as an indexed list, in the order they were added to the address book, oldest first.

 Format: `list`

+#### Sorting all persons: `sort`

+> Shows a list of persons, as an indexed list, sorted in alphabetical order ascending/descending.

+Format: `sort asc/desc`

 #### Finding a person by keyword `find`
 > Finds persons that match given keywords

 Format: `find KEYWORD [MORE_KEYWORDS]`
-> The search is case sensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).
+> The search is not case sensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).

 Examples: